betseyw15/events.en/help/workfront/webinars/supercharge-basic-text-mode-reporting-using-the-api-explorer.md

 Calculated groupings (aka a valueexpression in a grouping) is a convenient way to get a result to show in your grouping bar.
 This can also be done using a calculated custom field.
 There are pros and cons for each approach, which are:

 * Valueexpressions are calculated each time your browser page is refreshed.
-This can be better than calculated custom fields which are recalculated whenever the object they're attached to is edited, or when the calculated fields are recalculated in a bulk edit, or when the custom form is edited and the ‘Update previous calculations’ option is selected.
+This can be better than calculated custom fields which are recalculated whenever the object they're attached to is edited, or when the calculated fields are recalculated in a bulk edit, or when the custom form is edited and the 'Update previous calculations' option is selected.
 * However, valueexpressions cannot be used in charts, conditional formatting or filter.
 You will need to use calculated custom fields for these.

 **Question**